theaverageaudiophile/TRACE-Akshay-Edit/Sheet-Functions.md

 - Scales the graph to have good proportions

 # Heat Map
+Uses conditional formatting to generate a heat map of values.
-Green = Less
+- Green = Less
-Red = More
+- Red = More

 # Fix References
 Excel formulas sometimes point to places they shouldn't.
 In case they do this, select a cell with the formula error and click the Fix References button.
-The part of the formula bounded by apostrophes and exclamation marks (this is the reference bit) is replaced with an empty string "".
+The part of the formula bounded by apostrophes and exclamation marks (this is the reference bit) is replaced with an empty string ("").
 This usually fixes things.